About Us

 What we do

-It’s 2035 and Australia has witnessed a quiet revolution in community prosperity and resilience — powered by Place-Based and Community Capital (PBCC).
+It’s 2035 and Australia has witnessed a quiet revolution in community prosperity and resilience — powered by Community Capital and Community Wealth Building.
 What began as an emerging solution in 2022 is now one of the most trusted and effective approaches to tackling our biggest challenges: the cost-of-living crisis, the net-zero transition, housing affordability, and economic inequality.

 This transformation didn’t just unlock new capital — it changed mindsets.
 Communities began to see themselves as investors and stewards of their own future.
 Traditional funders and institutional investors came to the table as partners, co-investing with communities and shifting from short-term programs to systemic, long-term solutions.

-Government policy played a catalytic role, introducing frameworks like Local Impact Funds, Community First Right to Buy, and the Community Super Act (2027).
+Government policy played a catalytic role, introducing frameworks like Community Investment Funds, Community First Right to Buy, and the Community Empowerment Act (2027).
 Together, these reforms ensured that all Australians — no matter their background — could participate in, benefit from, and shape the capital around them.

-Independent studies now confirm what many suspected: PBCC has strengthened the social fabric, broken down barriers between sectors, and equipped communities to respond to crises faster and with more dignity.
+Independent studies now confirm what many suspected: Community Capital has strengthened the social fabric, broken down barriers between sectors, and equipped communities to respond to crises faster and with more dignity.
 Amidst increasing climate events, self-organising communities have been able to coordinate disaster responses, support vulnerable neighbours, and rebuild stronger.